vheidari/easyBindConfig/README.md

  - `Easy Bind Config` is now a stable version.
 You can use EBC on your server to quickly configure Bind.

 # About Easy Bind Config
- - This help to you easy install and config bind on your server if you want more about bind dns server software see here : [About Bind Dns Software](https://www.isc.org/downloads/bind/)
+ - This helps you easily install and configure Bind on your server.
+If you aren't familiar with `Bind` and you want to read more information, please check this link.  : [About Bind Dns Software](https://www.isc.org/downloads/bind/)

 ## linux server support
- - Work on Ubunto - Mint - Kali - Fedora - Debian - Centos
+ - You can make and install `Easy Bind Config` on the following distributions: Ubuntu, Mint, Kali, Fedora and Debian

-## Install and using
+## How can you install and use it?
- * -- STEP 01 - Download Easy Bind config from git url and unzip
+ * -- Step 01: Download Easy Bind Config from the Git URL and unzip it.
- * -- STEP 02 - compile main.cpp in easyBindConfig folder
+ * -- Step 02: Compile the `main.cpp` file in the Easy Bind Config folder.
- * -- STEP 03 - Run binery by `root` and enjoy
+ * -- Step 03: Run the binary with `root` privileges and enjoy!

-## compile source note
+## Note :
- - Easy Bind Config Souport C++ 11 standard library for compile you using this command
+ - To compile `Easy Bind Config,` please use the `C++11` flag as shown in the following snippet :

  ```
  -- g++ -std=c++0x  -o easyBindConfig main.cpp